GSA-TTS/identity-handbook/_articles/platform-gitlab.md

 ## Authentication Setup

-GitLab leverages OmniAuth to allow users to sign in using a variety of sersvices, including Login.gov (via SAML).
+GitLab leverages Omniauth to allow users to sign in using a variety of services, including Login.gov (via SAML).
 To configure this:

 1. Generate a cert and private key by following the instructions at <https://developers.login.gov/testing/#creating-a-public-certificate>:
 ```